ceph/ceph/doc/dev/cephx_protocol.rst

 ``if (need & CEPH_ENTITY_TYPE_AUTH)`` branch).

 We now create a message of type ``CEPH_AUTH_UNKNOWN``.
 We need to authenticate this message with C's secret key, so we fetch that from the local key repository.
-(It's called a key server in the code, but it's not really a separate machine or processing entity.
+(It is called a key server in the code, but it is not really a separate machine or processing entity.
-It's more like the place where locally used keys are kept.)
+It is more like the place where locally used keys are kept.)
 We create a random challenge, whose purpose is to prevent replays.
 We encrypt that challenge.
 We already have a server challenge (a similar set of random bytes, but created by the server and sent to the client) from our pre-cephx stage.
 We take both challenges and our secret key and produce a combined encrypted challenge value, which goes into ``req.key``.

 If we have an old ticket, we store it in ``req.old_ticket``.
-We're about to get a new one.
+We are about to get a new one.

 The entire ``req`` structure, including the old ticket and the cryptographic hash of the two challenges, gets put into the message.
 Then we return from this function, and the